York police seek help in search for missing woman

 The York Police Department is seeking help in finding a missing 82-year-old Cape Neddick woman.

-Alice M. Schmidt, described as a 5-foot-7 white female with white hair and blue eyes, has been missing since Tuesday at about 2:05 p.m., according to a post on the police department’s Facebook page.
-She was still missing Saturday morning.
+Alice M. Schmidt, described as a 5-foot-7 white female with white hair and blue eyes, has been missing since Tuesday about 2:05 p.m., according to a post on the Police Department’s Facebook page.
+She was still missing Saturday evening.

 York police issued a Silver Alert for Schmidt on Friday after a family member called to make a missing-persons report when Schmidt did not appear at a scheduled court hearing and neighbors were unable to contact her.